 Sometimes, the Board also establishes ad hoc working groups to address a specific goal or need.
-Once the goal or need has been addressed, the working group dissolves.
+Once the goal or need has been addressed, the working group dissolves and participation in the respective meetings is obligatory.

 Board members are often appointed to working groups or volunteer based on areas of expertise, as well as interests.
 In order to be effective, it is recommended that Board members do not serve on more than two working groups.